-A/D Converter Reference Voltage
+A/D Reference Voltage

-The actual reference voltage, V{REF}, supplied to the A/D Converter can be derived from the positive power supply pin, V{DD}, an external reference source supplied on pin VREFI or an internal reference source derived from the Bandgap circuit, a choice which is made through the SAVRS3~SAVRS0 bits in the SADC2 register.
-Then the actual selected reference voltage source can be amplified through a programmable gain amplifier except the voltage sourced from V{DD}.
+The reference voltage supply to the A/D Converter can be supplied from the positive power supply pin, V{DD} , an external reference source supplied on pin VREFI or an internal reference source derived from the Bandgap circuit.
+Then the selected reference voltage source can be amplified through a programmable gain amplifier except the voltage sourced from V{DD} .
 The PGA gain can be equal to 1, 2, 3 or 4.
 The desired selection is made using the SAVRS3~SAVRS0 bits in the SADC2 register and relevant pin-shared function selection bits.
-Note that the desired reference voltage selected using the SAVRS field will be output on the VREF pin.
-As the VREFI and VREF pins both are pin-shared with other functions, when the VREFI or VREF pin is selected as the reference voltage pin, the VREFI or VREF pin-shared function selection bit, VREFIPS or VREFPS, should be properly configured to disable other pin-shared functions before the reference voltage pin function is used.
-Note that the analog input values must not be allowed to exceed the value of the reference voltage for the A/D converter.
+Note that the desired selected reference voltage will be output on the VREF pin which is pin-shared with other functions.
+As the VREFI and VREF pins both are pin-shared with other functions, when the VREFI or VREF pin is selected as the reference voltage supply pin, the VREFI or VREF pin-shared function selection bit should be properly configured to disable other pin-shared functions.